 What Colour is your Parachute? – Richard N Bolles

-The oddly titled American career change classic, packed with exercises to help you know yourself better.
-It’s also strong on networking tips and tells you how to carry out “informational” interviews.
+The career change classic, packed with exercises to help you know yourself better.
+It’s also strong on networking tips and tells you how to carry out “informational interviews” to explore possible careers.

-How to Get a Job You’ll Love – John Lees
+How to Get a Job You Love – John Lees

-Combines exercises which get you thinking about what career satisfaction looks like for you, with practical tips on creative job search and giving your best at interview.
-For anyone not keen on American authors, John’s British.
+Combines exercises which get you thinking about what career satisfaction looks like for you, with practical tips on creative job search and how to give your best in interviews.

 What should I do with my life? – Po Brosnon